tyzoo/express-openapi-template/README.md

 ### by [@tyzoo](https://github.io/tyzoo)

 ### About
 A simple express API in typescript with example OpenAPI/Swagger annotation which is used to automatically generate beautiful and functional docs for your API.
+Also uses mongodb/mongoose/typegoose for database.

 ### Getting Started
 * Use this template to create a new repositiory